-The Waratahs Women’s Coach, Frank Ngungutau (left), congratulated all players and supporters for the 2023 season.
+HAPPY TIMES - The Waratahs Women’s Coach, Frank Ngungutau (left), congratulates players and supporters for the 2023 season.

 SENIOR TEAMS

-The Waratahs Rugby Union Club is not entering any teams in the Hunter Rugby Union’s Men’s or Women’s competitions in 2024 due to lack of player numbers.
+The Waratahs Rugby Union Club will not be entering any teams in the Hunter Rugby Union’s Men’s or Women’s competitions in 2026 due to lack of player numbers.

-The Waratahs entered a Women’s team in two pre-season competitions - the Beach 5s tournament at Nobby’s Beach on the Australia Day weekend in January an the Summer 7s in February/March.
+The Waratahs entered a Women’s team in the Beach 5s tournament at Nobbys Beach on the Australia Day weekend in January but the tournament was cancelled after gale force winds wins damaged equipment on the first night

 _________________________

-• Ron Shoesmith Trophy - Most Improved Player : Tiana Koma
+• Ron Shoesmith Trophy - Most Improved Player : Tiana Roma

 • Churchills Award - Rookie of the Year :